Marcello-Sega/pytim/docs/source/guessing_radii.rst

 -------

 **The problem**
     Configuration file formats such as the gromos one do not bear *atomtype* nor *atomic radius* information.
     If the atom names in the configuration file start with one of the letters `['C', 'F', 'H', 'O', 'N', 'P', 'S']`, Pytim chooses the corresponding radius using the MDAnalysis values, and their average otherwise.
 This is usually a good enough compromise, but it is possible to have full control over this.
 Let's start with a "problematic" configuration file:

     >>> import MDAnalysis as mda
     >>> import pytim
     >>> from pytim.datafiles import *
     >>> u = mda.Universe(METHANOL_GRO)

     Since no information is carried by the file format on the radii, we have

         >>> print u.residues[0].atoms.radii
         [None None None]

     the atom types will assigned by MDAnalysis are the first letter in the atom name:

     >>> print u.residues[0].atoms.types
     ['M' 'O' 'H']

     By initializing the interface, Pytim will associate standard radii to the matching types, and an average radius to the non-matching ones.
 If this is not the wanted behavior, one has usually the following two options:

 **Case 1**
     We know exactly what the atomic radii should be.

 **Solution**
     build a dictionary of radii corresponding to the first letter of the atom name

+    >>> u = mda.Universe(METHANOL_GRO)
     >>> mydict    = {'M':1.6, 'O':1.5, 'H':0.0}
     >>> interface = pytim.ITIM(u,cluster_cut=5.0,radii_dict=mydict)

 **Case 2**
     We don't know exactly the atomic radii, but we don't want to use just the standard values.
 **Solution**
     Use an existing topology, and overwrite the types guessed by MDAnalysis

+    >>> u = mda.Universe(METHANOL_GRO)
     >>> # Load the radii
     >>> radii_gromos = pytim_data.vdwradii(G43A1_TOP)
     >>> # check which types are available
     >>> print radii_gromos.keys()
     ['CU1+', 'CDmso', 'OWT3', 'CA2+', 'FE', 'BR', 'MG2+', 'HC', 'OWT4', 'CL-', 'NL', 'CCl4', 'CLCl4', 'CL', 'NE', 'SDmso', 'CH1', 'NZ', 'CH3', 'CH4', 'ODmso', 'NR', 'NT', 'C', 'HChl', 'DUM', 'F', 'H', 'CChl', 'CMet', 'CLChl', 'O', 'N', 'MW', 'P', 'S', 'AR', 'IW', 'CU2+', 'OM', 'CR1', 'MNH3', 'NA+', 'OA', 'SI', 'CH2', 'OW', 'ZN2+', 'OMet']
     >>> # Overwrite the types
     >>> u.atoms.types[u.atoms.types=='M']='CMet'
     >>> u.atoms.types[u.atoms.types=='O']='OMet'
     >>> # compute the interface
     >>> interface = pytim.ITIM(u,cluster_cut=5.0,radii_dict=radii_gromos)